psi4/psi4/doc/sphinxman/source/scf.rst

 ADIIS [On by Default]
     ADIIS uses previous iterates of the Fock and density matrices to produce an informed estimate of the next Fock matrix.
-ADIIS estimates are based on minimizing the energy rather than zeroing the residual, so this performs best in the early iterations.
+ADIIS estimates are based on minimizing an energy estimate rather than zeroing the residual, so this performs best in the early iterations.
 By default, Psi will start using ADIIS before blending the ADIIS step with the DIIS step, eventually using the pure DIIS step.
 The closely-related EDIIS procedure may be used instead by setting |scf__initial_scf_acelerator|.
-This is formally identical to ADIIS for HF, but will differ for more general DFT.
+This is formally identical to ADIIS for HF, but the methods will differ for more general DFT.
 MOM [Off by Default]
     MOM was developed to combat a particular class of convergence failure: occupation flipping.
 In some cases, midway though the SCF procedure, a partially